vpryim/tinacms.org/content/docs/cms.md

   - file: /packages/react-toolbar/toolbar.ts
     description: Shows Toolbar state interface
 ---
 The CMS object in Tina is a container for attaching and accessing Plugins and APIs.
-On its own, the CMS does very little; however, since it's the central integration point for everything that Tina does, it's extremely important!
+On its own, the CMS does very little; however, since it's the central integration point for everything **and some other stuff here.** that Tina does, it's extremely important!

 ## Setting up the CMS Object